fbidu/Etudes/README.md

 ## Contributing

-Well this is more of a personal repository but if you'd like to contribute or discuss something, feel free to open an issue!
+Well this is more of a personal repository but if you'd like to contribute or discuss something, feel free to open an issue or e-mail me if you want to discuss something!

 ## Licensing